neooblaster/Astronomical/README.md

 # Astronomicals

-Astronomicals is a PHP Engine which contains all astronomical formulae from Astronomical Algorithm book wrote by Jean Meeus.
+Astronomicals is a PHP Engine which contains all astronomical formulas from **Astronomical Algorithms** book wrote by Jean Meeus.

 Statuts :